 Entries with the same or very similar entry name, in the same category.

-If you are on a Pro plan, you'll find the Manage duplicates button at the bottom left of the Manage entries list view:
+If you are on a Pro plan, you'll find the Manage duplicates button at the bottom left of the Entries list view in the Manage workspace:

 The scan process compares every entry with all other entries created before it for similarity, then displays a list of all identified duplicate entries.